VuongNM/vuongnm.github.io/_posts/2021-5-24-productembedding.md

 However, Word2vec only gets you so far.
 It's been pointed out that we have a hard time modeling rare words with Word2vec.
 The same with modelling rarely bought items in our problem.
 That's where Fasttext comes in.

 Fasttext assumes that the words morphics with the same root.
+This works particularly well in English or similar languages.
 For example: "Suggestion" and "Suggesting" are derived from the verb "Suggest".
 Thus, by leveraging the sub-word information, we can train better word embedding, especially for rare words.
 We can even construct a good baseline embedding vector for new words, by combining its sub-word components.
 This is quite nice if you do embedding in noisy datasets (e.g: Online tweets), or in expansive languages.

 This idea also applied well in training embedding for products.
 By representing a product with a list of it's attributes, we can train a much better embedding model.